gesown/WPFAsync/README.md

-# ATTDemo
-Demo for Mike O'Shea
+# WPF Demo using Async/Await